Lenovo Yoga C930 review: power house and entertainment machine

 The Yoga C930 is available in two different display options.
 One with a full HD panel and one with a 4K screen.
 The size of the two touch screens is 13,9 inches in both cases.

-My test device is the one with the Full HD display.
-And even if this resolution is well below 4K, I was able to work great with it.
-Editing photos is also not Problem, although the screens of the Surface Laptop 2 and the Razer Blade Stealth (2019) output a better and truer picture.
-On the other hand, that of the C930 can be very bright, which is also badly needed, since the glass surface is not anti-reflective - you should see this impressively in the photos.
-In addition, the edges all around could have been a bit smaller for my taste, especially the lower one.
+My test device is the one with the full HD display.
+And even though this resolution is significantly below 4K, I was able to work really well with it.
+Editing photos is also no problem, although the screens of the Surface Laptop 2 and the Razer Blade Stealth (2019) seem to produce a better and more color-accurate image.
+On the other hand, the C930's can get very bright, which is desperately needed, as the glass surface is not anti-reflective - as you can clearly see in the photos.
+In addition, the edges all around could have been a little smaller for my taste, especially the bottom one.

 I especially liked the fact that Lenovo built in a physical shutter that covers the webcam.
 So worries about your own privacy should be a thing of the past.